NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/implementation-tool.md

     - title: Flowchart Questionnaire 2
       url: "#flowchart-questionnaire-2"
 promo_bar:
-  - content: "**\U0001F44B Do you also want to start using AI AQT within your organisation?
+  - content: "**👋 Interested in using AI AQT in your organization?
 It's easier than you think!
-Get in [contact ](/about/contact) to learn more.**\n"
+Get in [contact](/about/contact) to learn more.**"
-  - content: "**✉️ Mis je features in AI AQT?
-Stuur je verzoek in naar info@algorithmaudit.eu.**"
+  - content: "**✉️ Missing features in AI AQT?
+Send your request to info@algorithmaudit.eu.**"
 ---

 {{< promo_bar index="0" >}}